Ocean's Eleven

 The total runtime of Ocean's Eleven is 127 minutes (2h 7m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.4/10, and global collection metrics, Ocean's Eleven stands as a challenging project for the creators.
-It remains an essential piece of the 1960 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.4/10, and global performance metrics, Ocean's Eleven is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1960 cinematic calendar.

 Frequently Asked Questions